utat-ss/HERON-documentation/getting-started/install.md

 ## Xcode Command Line Tools (macOS only)

 This is a package of common development tools you will need.
-Note that this is a small package and is not the full Xcode application.
+Note that this will just install a small package, not the full Xcode application.

 Run the following: